Scottish philosophy: John Duns Scotus

-In the High Middle Ages, a Scottish philosopher, John Duns Scotus (1265-1308) made significant impressions on the areas of natural theology, metaphysics, the theory of knowledge, ethics and moral philosophy.
-Natural theology is the effort to establish the existence and nature of God through argument.
+Scotism was the main alternative to the philosophy of Thomism.
+Scotism believes in the univocity of being rather than the equivocity of being.
+Scotism also believed in haecceity or "thisness".
 Scotus’s stance on natural theology is that human beings can come to know God in ways apart from revelation.
 Scotus believes that all our knowledge is derived from our experience of sensible things and from this beginning, we can come to grasp God.